Miyuu Sawai

-Miyuu Sawai (沢井 美優, Sawai Miyū) is a Japanese actress, model, and gravure idol.
+Miyuu Sawai (沢井 美優, Sawai Miyū) is a Japanese actress and model.
 Her best-known role was Usagi Tsukino/Sailor Moon in the live-action adaptation of Sailor Moon which ran from 2003 to 2004.

 Personal life

 Sawai was born in Kanagawa Prefecture on October 23, 1987.
 She announced that she had married comedian Hiroyuki Takagishi.

 On November 14, 2024, she gave birth to her first child.
+The couple announced their divorce on July 30, 2026.